 A central nervous system depressant, alcohol consumption has been recorded since ancient times.
 Unlike most other psychoactive drugs, alcohol is legal, frequently advertised and is easy to obtain.
 Alcoholism, classified as a substance abuse disorder in the Diagnostic and Statistical Manual of Mental Disorders (DSM-III), combines the elements of both physical disease and mental illness.
 The phrase “alcohol abuse” refers to a behavior pattern.
 A person dependent on alcohol continues to use alcohol despite experiencing negative consequences, including job difficulties, blackouts, health problems and DUI arrests.
 Following are the two forms of alcohol abuse.

-- Alcohol use disorder, more commonly known as alcoholism.
-This involves a person engaging in drinking large amounts of alcohol over a long-term period,
+- Alcohol Use Disorder (AUD): Commonly referred to as alcoholism, AUD involves a person drinking large amounts of alcohol over a long-term period.

-- Binge drinking, which involves consuming large amounts of alcohol with the express goal of getting drunk.
-For women, the National Institute on Alcohol Abuse and Alcoholism defines binge drinking as consisting of four or more drinks consumed in a two-hour period.
+- Binge drinking: Binge drinking involves an individual consuming large amount of alcohol with the goal of getting drunk.
+For women, the National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines binge drinking as consisting of four or more drinks consumed in a two-hour period.